Ahlfors-regular conformal dimension and energies of graph maps: Applications

-The operation of \emph{formal mating} takes as input two monic critically finite polynomials $f_1, f_2$ of the same degree $d \geq 2$ acting on the complex plane, and returns as output a topological Thurston map $f_1 \amalg f_2\co S^2 \to S^2$ on the sphere obtained by gluing together the actions of $f_1$ and $f_2$ on the plane compactified by the circle at infinity $\mathbb{S}^1_\infty$, where the gluing is via $\infty \cdot e^{2\pi i \theta} \sim \infty \cdot e^{-2\pi i \theta}$.
-Identifying $\mathbb{S}^1_\infty=\mathbb{R}/\mathbb{Z}$, the restriction of the formal mating to the circle at infinity is given by $\theta \mapsto \tau_d(\theta)\coloneqq d\theta$ modulo $1$.
+The operation of \emph{formal mating} takes as input two monic critically finite polynomials $f_1, f_2$ of the same degree $d \geq 2$, and returns as output a topological Thurston map $f_1 \amalg f_2\co S^2 \to S^2$.
+The sphere $S^2$ on which $f_1 \amalg f_2\co S^2 \to S^2$ acts is obtained by gluing together $\mathbb{S}^1_{f_1,\infty}$ to $\mathbb{S}^1_{f_2,\infty}$ via the map $\theta \mapsto -\theta$.
+Thus $f_1 \amalg f_2$ preserves a natural 'equator circle' on which it acts via $\tau_d$.
 We refer the reader to \cite{BEKMPRL12:PolyMatings} for a survey containing facts mentioned below.
 Our focus here is exclusively on the case when the $f_i$ are hyperbolic; this assumption simplifies the discussion.
 Abusing terminology, given a hyperbolic critically finite polynomial~$f$, we call a bounded Fatou component a \emph{basin} of~$f$.